ksandom/mass/docs/install.md

 ## 2) Getting data to use
 ### Hosts
+It's important to remember that these sources should only be used periodically and then stored.
+See sourcesOfData.md for more information.

+Here are the sources available right now:

+Here are the sources I plan to have available:

+* AWS (I'm using a company specific one at the moment.
+I'll write a generic one when I get a change.)
+* /etc/hosts
+* .ssh/config
+* /etc/ssh/ssh_config

 ### Templates
+As of this writing, there are two templates.
+When ever there are more, they will be made available in the templates-available folder.
+If you'd like to make your own, see creatingATemplate.md.

 # Updating
 Simply do a git pull where ever you checked out the code then run `./install.sh` in the same way you did under the install section.